These are the 13 best leg exercises for leg hypertrophy (muscle growth).

 Sit in the leg press machine with your feet shoulder-width apart.
 Ensure the machine is set to where your legs form a 90-degree angle or slightly past that.
 Press the weight of the machine up, then release the safety bars and drop the weight down to its lowest point, and fully extend your legs to press the plates back up until your legs fully extend (without locking out your knees to protect them).

-The hack squat is the machine version of a barbell back squat.
-It engages all the leg muscles in your lower body weight heavy weight, but it takes out the stability the back squat requires.
+The hack squat is the machine version of a barbell back squat, and it is another staple of Tom Platz’s leg day, along with many other bodybuilders as it is extremely beneficial for your overall development of the lower half.
+It engages all the leg muscles in your lower body weight heavy weight, but it takes out the stability the back squat requires, so you can really focus on the legs.

 Benefits of Hack Squat